stevdza-san/material-3-expressive-catalog/README.md

 ## 🗺️ Roadmap

-- [ ] Expand component coverage: Integrate all Material 3 expressive components with comprehensive descriptions and usage guidelines (WIP)
+- [X] Expand component coverage: Integrate all Material 3 expressive components with comprehensive descriptions and usage guidelines
 - [ ] Code navigation: Implement direct links from component examples to their corresponding source code for easier exploration.
 - [ ] Overall polish: Conduct a thorough review and refinement of the entire application for